skatsuta/monkey-compiler/README.md

 ### Arrays

 You can build arrays using square brackets `[]`.
 Array literal is `[value1, value2, ...]`.
-Arrays can contain any type of values, such as integers, strings, even arrays and functions (closures).
+Arrays can contain values of any type, such as integers, strings, even arrays and functions (closures).
 To get an element at an index from an array, use `array[index]` syntax.
 To set a value at an index in an array to another value, use `array[index] = value` syntax.

 ```sh
 >> let myArray = ["Thorsten", "Ball", 28, fn(x) { x * x }];